prcutler/the-bootloader/content/en/blog/episodes/2/index.md

     * Python app for the Raspberry Pi to record video clips, photos and apply filters, and possibly use to livestream.

-### Sponsor The Bootloader
+### Support Sponsor The Bootloader

+If you like what you hear, one of the best things you can do to help the show is tell a friend or write a review.

-Your financial sponsorship helps with the cost of hosting, recording and transcripts.
+Consider supporting the show financially - your support helps with the cost of hosting, recording and transcripts.
 Thank you for your support!

 [![Github-sponsors](https://img.shields.io/badge/sponsor-30363D?style=for-the-badge&logo=GitHub-Sponsors&logoColor=#EA4AAA)](https://github.com/sponsors/prcutler)